nmstate/nmstate/CONTRIBUTING.md

   Production code must be covered by unit tests and/or basic integration tests.
   When too many mocks are required, it is often a smell that the tested code is not well structured or in some cases a candidate for integration tests.
-- Commit message should use the provided [commit-template](commit-template.txt):
-  Set the template for nmstate by configuring git:
-  `git config commit.template commit-template.txt`
 - Packages, modules, functions, methods and variables should use underscore_separated_names.
 - Class names are in CamelCase.